+Hemodialysis cleans blood by removing it from the body and passing it through a dialyzer, or artificial kidney.
 The type of access a person has is important for getting the best dialysis possible.
-There are three types of access: catheter, arteriovenous (AV) graft and arteriovenous (AV) fistula.
+The ideal access types are arteriovenous (AV) graft and AV fistula.

 A fistula is the “gold standard” because:

 While the AV fistula is the preferred access, some people are unable to have a fistula.
 If the vascular system is greatly compromised, a fistula may not be attempted.
 Some of the drawbacks of fistulas are:

 Cleanliness is one way someone on hemodialysis can keep their fistula uninfected.
 Keep an eye out for infections, which can often be detected when there is pain, tenderness, swelling or redness around the access area.
 If you notice fever, contact your doctor. .

 Unrestricted blood flow

 Any restriction of blood flow can cause clotting.
 Here are some tips to help avoid restriction:

 The vibration of blood going through your arm is called the “thrill,” which you should check several times a day.
 If the “thrill” changes or stops, a blood clot may have formed.
 If this happens, immediately contact your doctor or dialysis healthcare team.